atomczak/ChatBotGame/README.md

-# ChatBotGame
-Tests of a chatbot game project.
+Work in progress version of a chatbot game.